 Used Car Lemon Law

 Wisconsin has very specific laws protecting consumers when buying a used car from a dealership.
 We often received calls from consumers wanting to know about "lemon law" and used vehicles.
 While the courts may not call them "lemon laws," Wisconsin has powerful laws to protect consumers.
+We offer free online scheduling for appointments.

 Mandatory Safety Inspection and Checklist